nabeelvalley/docs/content/blog/2022/20-08/understanding-binary-files.md

 # Introduction

-Computers works with data stored in binary formats.
-Reading and interpreting binary data is an important part in understanding file formats so their data can be read and interpreted
+Computers work with data stored in binary formats.
+Reading and interpreting binary data is an important part of understanding file formats so their data can be read and interpreted

 # Bits and Bytes, and Binary